Gaussian semiparametric estimates on the unit sphere: Asymptotic results: Consistency and asymptotic Gaussianity

-\begin{remark} In the statement of the previous Theorem, we decided to report normalization factors in the neatest possible form.
-A careful inspection of the proofs reveals however that the asymptotic result in (\ref{carave2}) and (\ref{carave3}) can be improved in finite samples introducing a correction factor $c_{L}=\frac{1}{L}\sum_{l=1}^{L}\frac{\log l}{\log L}\rightarrow 1,$ as $L\rightarrow \infty ,$ as follows
+In the \hyperref[app]{Appendix} we describe in details the results concerning the analysis of fourth-order cumulants. \begin{remark} In the statement of the previous theorem, we decided to report normalization factors in the neatest possible form.
+A careful inspection of the proofs reveals however that the asymptotic result in (\ref {carave2}) and (\ref{carave3}) can be improved in finite samples introducing a correction factor $c_{L}=\frac{1}{L}\sum_{l=1}^{L}\frac{\log l}{\log L}\rightarrow1$, as $L\rightarrow\infty$, as follows

 under Condition \ref{A2}, and